LaboratoireMecaniqueLille/crappy/docs/source/concepts/lifecycle_shutdown.rst

 Every Block follows the same lifecycle.
-Understanding where initialization, repeated work, and cleanup belong is especially useful when writing a custom :class:`~crappy.blocks.Block` or diagnosing why a test did not start.
+Understanding where initialization, repeated work, and cleanup belong is especially useful when writing a custom :class:`~crappy.blocks.meta_block.block.Block` or diagnosing why a test did not start.

 Lifecycle at a glance
 ---------------------